dseomn/unimnim/unimnim/data/README.md

 than other groups.
 E.g., while some users might type math symbols frequently, they probably do not type as many math symbols at a time as a user typing in a natural language.
-So a group for math symbols should probably have a longer prefix than a group for a common script.
+So a group for math symbols should probably have a longer prefix than a group for a more common script.
 One of the reasons that the prefix is its own field in data files is to hopefully make it easier for users to override prefixes in the future, e.g., to let users who primarily type math symbols with this input method to override a math symbol group to use a shorter (or empty) prefix.
 Please file a bug if that's something you want.

 *base*: Mnemonics in a group that directly follow the group's prefix.
 E.g., for the Latin script's group with a prefix of `l`, the base `a` creates the mnemonic